Communication style is associated with the ways one says whatever he or she says.

 Assertive communication style is a type of communication style where individuals convey their feelings and thoughts to others and advocate for their rights without violating other people’s rights.

-Assertive people care about their time and emotional needs and respect the problems and rights of others.
+Assertive communicators care about their time and emotional needs and respect the problems and rights of others.

 Traits to recognize assertive communicators are stating and pronouncing the words clearly and firmly, having a relaxed body posture, maintaining good eye contact, controlling emotions, having a calm tone of voice, and standing up for their rights.
 People of such nature often use ‘I’ statements to imply ownership, and they can deny other people politely.